jgliss/pyplis/README.rst

   conda install -c conda-forge pyplis

 This will install all requirements as well.
 This is the recommended (and by far easiest) way to get pyplis running on your system.
-You may also

 Requirements
 ------------